liferay/liferay-docs/discover/deployment/articles-dxp/02-installing-search-engine/02-enterprise-search/00-intro.markdown

 4. Restart Elasticsearch.
 These steps require a full cluster restart.

 Following these instructions gives you a working installation of Elasticsearch communicating freely with @product@.
-Read Elastic's documentation to learn about additional configuration options, features, and the architecture of [X-Pack](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/configuring-security.html).
+Elastic's documentation explains additional configuration options, features, and the architecture of [X-Pack](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/configuring-security.html).

 Now configure security and/or monitoring, depending on your needs.